-Timesheet: What It Is & How to Manage
+Timesheets & How to Manage Them Effectively

 Timesheets are documents that track worked hours and work progress of employees.
 They’re vital in workplaces where workers are paid by the hour.